njd87/cs2620_clock/README.md

 If you would like to change the port, host, or time that the program runs for (defaults are listed in config, run_duration in seconds), change to your desired params in config/config.json.

 You may also change the maximum clock rate possible (default 6) and maximum number of events.
 1-3 reserved for sending.
 Param requires minimum of 4, default 10.

+# Analysis.ipynb

+The analysis file helps to compile data from the logs using regular expression parsing.
+The results of running the analysis (getting average jump times, ending log times, clock speeds) are written up in our engineering notebook.